DominicSpears/milestoneproject4-hivefitness/README.md

 #### Future Features

-* I would like to be able to update the product categories and have that change reflected in the navbar.
-Perhaps a context variable could be used to accomplish this.
+* I would like users to be able to edit and delete their own comments as well as the super users being able to edit/delete any.

 * I would like to add a product review system so that users could leave specific information about their experiance with a product.
 It would also increase the amount